 Most people expect those confronted with a major emergency will react in a somewhat predictable way.
 Well, the objective of this article is to establish what would the average person expect to happen and what actually happens during real emergency situations.
-Finally, identifying better organisational/business outcomes by conducting and being part of business resilience training.
+Finally, identifying better organisational/business outcomes by conducting and being part of a business resilience framework and training.

 Experiences from the survivor